wrightmat/wrightmat.github.io/obsidian/dnd-hyrule/locations/Dueling Peaks Stable.md

 ### Characters

 * **Doza, Stable Owner**: An older Hylian male who has been running the stable for many years.
 He appears run down and speaks slowly.
+* **Beedle**: the traveling merchant.
+He's on his way to wherever the party should be directed next.

 ### Adventures